Alex-Huleatt/wolfssl-examples/tls/tutorial-tcp-tls.md

 #include <stdlib.h>
 #include <errno.h>

-/* include the CyaSSL library for our TLS 1.2 security */
+/* include the wolfSSL library for our TLS 1.2 security */
 #include <wolfssl/ssl.h>
 ```
 Next we will add our `#define DEFAULT_PORT 11111` and the prototype for our `AcceptAndRead` function: